kubernetes/kubernetes/docs/admin/cluster-management.md

 brief, then when the Kubelet restarts, it will attempt to restart the pods scheduled to it.
 If the reboot takes longer, then the node controller will terminate the pods that are bound to the unavailable node.
 If there is a corresponding replication controller, then a new copy of the pod will be started on a different node.
-So, in the case where all pods are replicated, upgrades can be done without special coordination.
+So, in the case where all pods are replicated, upgrades can be done without special coordination, assuming that not all nodes will go down at the same time.

 If you want more control over the upgrading process, you may use the following workflow:
   1. Mark the node to be rebooted as unschedulable: